vgaj/misc/README.md

 The purpose of the exercise was to compare the performance of running on the CPU with running on the GPU to try to understand/quantify the performance overhead of tasking the GPU.

+## ChristmasLights
+This project contains simple Arduino programs that drive my 7 Chistmas lights.
+I will upload details of the hardware setup at some point.